-It's possible to move debt to interest-free deals for over a year or lock in a long-term rate of around 7%.
+It's possible to move debt to interest-free deals for almost three years, or lock in a long-term rate of around 6.4%.
 As these are likely to be far cheaper than what you're paying now, it's the first move.
 However, don't try this if:

 If that's why you're reading this guide, while shifting debts may be the quickest solution, do try to regain your 0% deal too.
 Call the company to politely explain what's happened, tell it you're a good customer and see if it will reinstate it – this does sometimes work.

 If it returns you to the promo deal

 Immediately set up a direct debit to repay every month.
 Even if this is for the minimum repayment it means you'll never be late again (and rarely will you be able to reinstate it twice) but then always try to manually pay more on top.
 See the Danger: Minimum Repayments guide.